Fire Tower Challenge

 - When registering the dates of your climb, be sure to use extra sheets of paper to describe details of interest: weather, wildlife sightings, your impressions, your companions—and whatever else caught your attention.
 We really want you to share your experiences with us, so please be expressive.

 - Send the Summit List and additional pages – name and address on each—along with a check for $3.00 per patch.
 (Kids 15 and under are free.)
-Make checks payable to “ADK Glens Falls-Saratoga Chapter” and send to: Fire Tower Challenge, Glens Falls-Saratoga Chapter Adirondack Mountain Club, P.O.
+Make checks payable to “ADK Glens Falls-Saratoga Chapter” and send to: Fire Tower Challenge, Glens Falls-Saratoga Chapter ADK, P.O.
 Box 2314, Glens Falls, NY 12801